 Programs were expected to comply with Standard 4.8 beginning January 1, 2021.
 A Frequently Asked Questions document and a resource that provides compliance examples for a variety of programs are available in the Standards Resource Library.

-Standard 5.1 is on pause for 2023, for both site visits and cancer program activity.
-The review of pathology reports during the site visit to evaluate that the required CAP elements are present in synoptic format will be removed starting with 2023 site visits.
+The review of pathology reports during the site visit to evaluate that the required CAP elements are present in synoptic format was removed beginning January 1, 2023.

 Standard 5.1’s measure of compliance has been replaced with a requirement to perform an internal audit of pathology reports.
 Programs are expected to comply with the updated requirements, as fully detailed in the Standards manual, by January 1, 2024.